SchapiroLabor/mcmicrogui/README.md

 5. Run `python app.py` to launch the script.

-6. If you find any bugs, open an issue on github.
+6. If you find any bugs or have suggestions for new features, report them here: https://github.com/SchapiroLabor/mcmicrogui/issues